-- 1 Select Headset > General. - 2 Select the applicable item from the drop-down list:
+- 1. Select Headset > General. - 2.
+Select the applicable item from the drop-down list:

-IMPORTANT: Do not select "Hearing protection" unless a Peltor headset is used.
+Do not select "Hearing protection" unless a Peltor headset is used.

-- · Hearing protection
+- Hearing protection

 - Mic on boom

 - Mic on cable

 - User model (If none of the headsets above are selected, this option can be used to configure an own headset profile.
-If selected, additional configuration is required, see Headset user model)
+If selected, additional configuration is required, seeChapter 6.5.6: Headset user model on page 73)